 Patient satisfaction is the extent to which patients are happy with their healthcare, both inside and outside of the doctor’s office.
 How to increase patient satisfaction should be a top priority for every provider as the healthcare industry evolves.
-There is a shift toward patient-centric healthcare which means the knowing what they want out of a provider is key.
+There is a shift toward patient-centric healthcare, which means knowing what they want out of a provider is key.
 Here are eight easy ways to increase patient satisfaction without increasing costs.

 Providing a great experience during a patient’s visit is essential to keep patients coming back.
 It starts from the moment they walk in the door with a warm, welcoming attitude from the front office staff.
 Something as simple as a friendly hello and a smile during check-in can go along way with a patient and set the tone for the rest of the visit.
 Many studies have proven that when people look at a smiling face, our brains release endorphins which makes us feel happier and calmer.

-One of the biggest frustrations for patients’ centers on waiting.
+One of the biggest frustrations for patients centers on waiting.
 Patients get frustrated if they are made to wait excessive amount of time before being seen.
 They feel like their schedule is not respected.

 According to the Physician Wait Time Report: